wulfert93/frontend-assignment/tasks/web/README.md

 ![screenshot image](designs/screenshot.png)

-Please make your best effort to build these designs in HTML and stylesheets.
+Please make your best effort to build these designs in HTML and CSS (SCSS/LESS allowed too).